 Born 1948.
 Member of the board of directors since 2000.
-Member of Audit Committee

-Niels Mengel is Founding Partner, board member and CEO of Øresund-Healthcare

-Capital.
-Niels Mengel has extensive experience from the healthcare industry as an investor.
-Niels Mengel has previously inter alia been Executive Vice President at ISS World Services A/S and Director at PA Consulting Group.
+Chairman of Remuneration Committee and member of Audit Committee tor.
+Niels Mengel is Founding Partner and previous CEO and board member of Øresund-Healthcare Capital.
+He has also inter alia been Executive Vice President at ISS World Services A/S and Director at PA Consulting Group.